Defense Nuclear Facilities Safety Board.

 2. Conduct an Extent of Condition Review to determine whether these safety culture weaknesses are limited to the WTP Project, and

-3. Conduct a non-adversarial review of Dr. Tamosaitis' removal and his current treatment by both DOE and contractor management and how that is affecting the safety culture at WTP.
+3. Conduct a non-adversarial review of Dr. Tamosaitis' removal and his current treatment by both DOE and Start Printed Page 35864contractor management and how that is affecting the safety culture at WTP.

 Peter S. Winokur, Ph.D.,